haiwen/seafile-docs-ko/deploy/using_logrotate.md

 ## Sample configuration

-Assuming your ccnet-server's logfile is setup to ``/var/log/ccnet-server.log``, and your ccnet-server's pidfile for ccnet-server is setup to ``/var/run/ccnet-server.pid`` :
+Assuming your ccnet-server's logfile is `/home/haiwen/logs/ccnet.log`, and your ccnet-server's pidfile for ccnet-server is ``/home/haiwen/ccnet.pid``.

-- ``ccnet-server  -c where_ccnet_configure_dir_is -P /var/run/ccnet-server.pid -f /var/log/ccnet-server.log``

-Assuming your seaf-server's logfile is setup to ``/var/log/seaf-server.log``, and your seaf-server's pidfile for seaf-server is setup to ``/var/run/seaf-server.pid``:
+Assuming your seaf-server's logfile is setup to ``/home/haiwen/logs/seaf-server.log``, and your seaf-server's pidfile for seaf-server is setup to ``/home/haiwen/pids/seaf-server.pid``:

-- ``seaf-server -d where_seafile_data_dir_is -P /var/run/seaf-server.pid -f -l /var/log/seaf-server.log``

 The configuration for logroate could be like this:
 ```
-/var/log/seaf-server.log
+/home/haiwen/logs/seaf-server.log
 {
         daily
         missingok